hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/Lua Virtual Goods.md

 ```

-If the player doesn't have the needed funds, the response will come back with a useful error message.
-These messages can be relayed to players to inform them that they need to earn a little more to be able to afford this item.
-For full list of errors please check the [API documentation](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md).
+If the player doesn't have the needed funds, the response will come back with a useful error message:
+* These messages can be relayed to players to inform them that they need to earn a little more to be able to afford this item.
+* For full list of errors please check the [API documentation](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md).

 ## Account Details Request